phluid61/internet-drafts/file-scheme/draft.md

 # Introduction

+A file URI identified an object (a "file") stored in a structured object naming and accessing environment on a host (a "file system.")
-A file URI identifies a file on a particular file system.
-It can be used in discussions about the file, and if other conditions are met it can be dereferenced to directly access the file.
+The URI can be used in discussions about the file, and if other conditions are met it can be dereferenced to directly access the file.

-The file URI scheme is not coupled with a specific protocol, nor with a specific media type.
-See {{operations}} for a discussion of operations that can be performed on a file URI.
+The file URI scheme is not coupled with a specific protocol, nor with a specific media type {{RFC6838}}.
+See {{operations}} for a discussion of operations that can be performed on a file URI or the the object it identifies.

-This document defines a syntax that is compatible with most extant implementations, while attempting to push towards a stricter subset of "ideal" constructs.
-In many cases it simultaneously acknowledges and deprecates some less common or outdated constructs.
+This document specifies a syntax that is compatible with most extant implementations.
+It also documents other less common or outdated constructs.

 ## History {#history}